shubozhang/shubozhang.github.io/content/posts/aws/3-ways-to-log-s3.md

     * when monitoring multiple buckets, it is not easy to search a specific bucket log since there is no prefix setup for each source bucket.

+### 3. Use Lambda
-## Use Lambda to capture S3 bucket events.
+Use Lambda to capture S3 bucket events.
 * Pros:
     * easy customized search
     * works for both private and public for target bucket